 Additional Considerations for Ring Cameras and Doorbells

 - Think about the placement and usage of your cameras and doorbells before you install them.
-You can use a combination of Cameras, Motion Detectors and Contact Sensors to monitor your business.
-Including areas that you would like to keep restricted like a back office, locked closet or storage areas.
+You can use a combination of Cameras, Motion Detectors (Ring Alarm) and Contact Sensors (Ring Alarm) to monitor your business, including areas that you would like to keep restricted like a back office, locked closet or storage areas.

 - As always, it’s your responsibility to comply with applicable laws when using Ring devices.
 We encourage you to use the security stickers we provide in the box so your neighbors, employees and customers are aware that audio/video surveillance is taking place on the premises.
 If necessary, you can use the audio toggle to disable audio recording for your Ring Cameras through the “Device Settings” section of your camera device in the Ring app.

-- You can use the Ring Linked Devices integration to record video from Stick Up Cams using specific event triggers, such as when your Ring Alarm is alarming.
+- You can use the Ring Linked Devices integration to record video from Stick Up Cams using specific event triggers, such as when your Ring Alarm is activated.

 - Click here to learn how motion zones can be customized for each device via the Ring app.

-If you have a Ring Protect Plus subscription, there is no limit to the number of videos that can be stored for up to 60 days.
-Feel free to add as many cameras and video doorbells as you need in and around your business for security and peace of mind.
+If you have a Ring Protect subscription, there is no limit to the number of devices at one location that are covered.
+Add as many cameras and video doorbells as you need in and around your business for security and peace of mind.